-- To seek approval for individual Clinical Audits from the specialty Clinical Governance meetings, prior to registering a formal request.
-If approved, submit details of proposed audits, using the Trusts Clinical Audit registration process. - Provide a data collection form with their audit registration submission. - Once approval has been given within the registration process, undertake data collection for the audit via the current Audit system where suitable.
-The Clinical Audit Lead is responsible for ensuring the security and confidentiality of Clinical Audit data. - Ensure that the audit project is completed to the reporting and action plan stage, including SMART action planning (specific, measurable, achievable, realistic, timebound) using the templates provided by the Clinical Audit team. - To regularly update the project via AMaT (Audit management and Tracking) system by completing relevant tab.

-- Share Clinical Audit results with relevant peer groups via the appropriate Specialty governance arrangements, or where applicable, higher level Trust wide committees. - Submit a copy of the final Clinical Audit report to the Clinical Audit & Improvement team, using the Trust Audit templates. - The Clinical Audit status will only be formally completed once all of these steps have been followed, and 'proof of completion' has been provided.
+- To seek approval for individual Clinical Audits from the Specialty Clinical Audit leads, prior to registering a formal request.
+If approved, submit details of proposed audits, using the Trusts Clinical Audit registration process. - Provide a data collection form alongside their audit registration submission. - Once approval has been given within the registration process, undertake data collection for the audit via the current Audit system where suitable.
+The Clinical Audit Lead is responsible for ensuring the security and confidentiality of Clinical Audit data. - Ensure that the audit project is completed to the reporting and action plan stage, including SMART action planning (specific, measurable, achievable, relevant, timebound) using the templates provided by the Clinical Audit team. - To regularly update the project via AMaT (Audit management and Tracking) system by completing relevant tabs. - Share Clinical Audit results with relevant peer groups via the appropriate Specialty governance arrangements, or where applicable, higher level Trust wide committees. - Submit a copy of the final Clinical Audit report/presentation on AMaT. - The Clinical Audit status will only be formally completed once all these steps have been followed, and 'proof of completion' has been provided.
 This includes having SMART action plans in place and all actions fully completed.
-If there is no need for action plan the Clinical Audit lead needs to provide justification why.
+If there is no need for action plan the Clinical Audit lead needs to provide justification, why.